plone/training/mastering_plone/views_3.rst

     This defines the variable `talks`.
 We do thins since we reuse it later and don't want to call the same method twice.
 Since TAL's path expressions for the lookup of values in dictionaries is the same as for the attributes of objects and methods of classes we can write :samp:`view/talks` as we could :samp:`view/someattribute`.
 Handy but sometimes irritating since from looking at the page template alone we often have no way of knowing if something is an attribute, a method or the value of a dict.

 :samp:`tal:repeat="talk talks"`
     This iterates over the list of dictionaries returned by the view.
-Each :py:obj:`talk` is one of the dictionaries that are returned by this method.
+Each :obj:`talk` is one of the dictionaries that are returned by this method.

 :samp:`tal:content="python:talk['speaker']"`
     'speaker' is a key in the dict 'talk'.
 We could also write :samp:`tal:content="talk/speaker"`